Clustering, order conditions, and languages of interval exchanges: Clustering

-{\bf Proof}\\ If $(<_A,<_D)$ is the pair of orders of $T$, we apply Theorem 19 of \cite{fhuz} and Theorem \ref{t2} above.
-If the $U_i$ are all the return words of $w$, by definition of the orders we identify the derived orders as the pair of orders of $T_{[w]}$. \\
+\begin{proof} If $(<_D,<_A)$ is the pair of orders of $T$, we apply Theorem 19 of \cite{fhuz} and Theorem \ref{t2} above.
+Under the extra hypotheses above, the definitions of the induced map and of the orders allows us to identify the derived orders. \end{proof}

-\begin{corollary} A (prefix or suffix) return word of the natural coding of a generalized interval exchange transformation always clusters for the pair of orders of that interval exchange transformation. \end{corollary} {\bf Proof}\\ A single letter always clusters for any pair of orders, and we can apply Corollary \ref{clie} above. \\
+Note that we can deduce the ‘‘if" direction of Theorem \ref{simple} above from Corollary \ref{clie}, as a single letter always clusters for any pair of orders.